 In all these cases, data recovery starts with extracting the disk from the broken enclosure.

 On the video below it is shown how to pull the 2.5’’ disk out of the Transcend StoreJet enclosure.

 If you deal with another enclosure, it would be easy to look on YouTube for the video on how to disassemble your particular box.

 Once you extract the disk and remove the USB-to SATA chip, you need to connect the disk to a PC.

-To do this you can use either an USB-to-SATA adapter (like on the video below)
+To do this you can use either an USB-to-SATA adapter

 to connect the disk via USB or open the PC case to connect the disk to the motherboard SATA port.